material-components/material-components-ios/contributing/releasing.md

 If something is stopping the release engineer from achieving any of the above goals, the culprit code should be removed immediately from the release.

-If you are not able to cut a release by end of day Wednesday this is *cause for concern*.
+If you are not able to cut a release by Wednesday afternoon this is *cause for concern*.
 Remember: landing the release is more important than landing any individual change.
 Revert suspect changes aggressively if something might be holding back the release.